-To date, the Company conducted 4 clinical trials with subcutaneous applications of gp-ASIT+TM including in total 238 treated patients.
+To date, five clinical studies have been performed to evaluate the subcutaneous administration of $gpASIT^{+TM}$ in grass pollen-allergic patients.
 All the studies were performed according to Good Clinical Practices (GCP) and ICH Guidelines.

 The phase I clinical study (with reference BTT-gpASIT004) and the phase IIa clinical study (with reference BTT-gpASIT006) were conducted with a dosing schedule of five subcutaneous injections performed at weekly interval.
 Study results suggested that gp-ASIT+TM is safe and can stimulate the production of grass pollen specific antibodies.